C2DH/ranketwo-submissions/lessons/drafts/code-as-heritage.todo.md

 - [ ] **Section 2.a, "The Inheritance of Source Criticism"** - Reword the following sentence as it overstates the accessibility claim:

-  **Current:** "Understanding what code does benefits from basic familiarity with programming concepts—not expertise, but enough literacy to recognize structures, follow logic, and understand why certain choices were made."
+  **Current (lines ~197-199):** "Understanding what code does benefits from basic familiarity with programming concepts—not expertise, but enough literacy to recognize structures, follow logic, and understand why certain choices were made."

   **Issue:** This sentence minimizes the actual expertise required.
 Recognizing structures, following logic, and understanding technical choices *does* require substantive programming knowledge—more than "basic familiarity."

   **Suggested revision:** Clarify the level of expertise actually needed, or more accurately describe what can be understood without programming experience versus what requires deeper technical knowledge.

-- [ ] **Section 2.a, "The Entanglement Problem"** - Develop this section with more theoretical depth:
+- [ ] **Section 2.a, "The Entanglement Problem"** - **DRAFT: Needs more theoretical depth:**

-  **Current issue:** The section identifies the problem (that external/internal criticism distinction breaks down for born-digital sources) but lacks sufficient theoretical scaffolding to explain *why* this matters methodologically or how it changes our approach to historical analysis.
+  **Current status:** This section remains a draft.
+While it now includes references to Fickers 2012 and Kirschenbaum 2008 and introduces the "layered reading" approach, it requires substantial reworking.

   **Needs expansion on:**
   - The epistemological implications: How does this challenge traditional source criticism methods?
-  - Specific examples of how metadata embedding creates interpretive challenges
+  - More specific examples of how metadata embedding creates interpretive challenges
   - Theoretical frameworks from digital humanities/digital history scholarship to contextualize the problem
   - How this "entanglement" might actually provide advantages for historical analysis
+  - Clearer connection between the theoretical framing and the practical exercises that follow

 - [ ] **Section 2.b, "Programming Languages as Historical Markers" - Exercise using Rosetta Code** - Enhance with concrete examples and better pedagogical guidance:

-  **Current issue:** The exercise asks students to "compare implementations across three eras" but provides only generic prompting ("What differences do you notice?") without sufficient scaffolding or concrete examples to guide analysis.
+  **Current issue (lines ~255-265):** The exercise asks students to "compare implementations across three eras" but provides only generic prompting ("What differences do you notice?") without sufficient scaffolding or concrete examples to guide analysis.

   **Needs improvement:**
   - Provide 2-3 actual code examples from Rosetta Code (complete "Hello World" programs in languages from different eras)